-Effective July 1, 2011, the UC-VERIP was amended, subject to funding availability, to provide annual cost-of-living adjustments (COLAs) to monthly benefits according to the formula based on the Consumer Price Index that is used for UCRP.
+Effective July 1, 2011, the UC-VERIP was amended, subject to funding availability, to provide annual COLAs to monthly benefits according to the formula based on the Consumer Price Index that is used for UCRP.
 Ad hoc COLAs may also be granted subject to funding availability.